Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: From WDVV equations to Ramanujan identities

 For the genus zero correlators, we find that the modular groups involved have a pattern as summarized here in Table \ref{tablemodularitypattern}.

 Here the elliptic curve families are the ones mentioned in Remark \ref{remellipticorbifoldandsingularity}.
-The results on modular groups for the $r=3,4,6$ cases are consistent with the results in \cite{Milanov:2011, Milanov:2012qu, Milanov:2014} which uses mirror symmetry to study modularity of GW correlation functions.
+The results on modular groups for the $r=3,4,6$ cases are consistent with the results in \cite{Milanov:2011, Milanov:2012qu, Milanov:2014} which are obtained by using mirror symmetry.

-Moreover, by examining their explicit expressions in terms of quasi-modular forms, we can easily find some identities among the correlation functions of different elliptic orbifolds.
-To list a few examples (see Appendix B for more), we have the following

-Some of the identities in the above like $\DL y,y,y\DR^{\mathcal{X}_{6}}=\DL y,y,y \DR^{\mathcal{X}_{3}}=\DL x,x,x \DR^{\mathcal{X}_{3}}$ are expected since one can find a morphism between the two orbifolds which defines an isomorphism near the second orbifold point.
-Then the correlation functions would be the same dispite of which orbifold they sit in, see \cite{Hong:2014} for discussions on the relations between the corresponding moduli spaces of stable orbifold maps.
-However, an explanation of other identities is lacking in general.
-We are not sure whether these identities can be obtained directly from the (tautological) relations among the cycles in the Deligne-Mumford stack of stable curves.
-If this is not the case, modularity can perhaps help study finer structures of the moduli stack.